Check against delivery

 There is an old Chinese proverb that reads: "When the winds of change blow, some people build walls and others build windmills."

 The time is now for us to up our innovation game.

-On June 18th CSIRO will release the Australian National Outlook.
+On 18 June, CSIRO will release our Australian National Outlook report.

 The Outlook is a bold undertaking to use science to map out the future for Australia.

-An Outlook Vision of what it would look like if we start taking decisive action to turn disruption into Australia's opportunity to shine again, including building windmills, and secondly
+An Outlook Vision of what it would look like if we start taking decisive action to turn disruption into Australia's opportunity to shine again, including building windmills.

 I don't want to give away the findings of the report, but the 'do nothing' scenario is, quite frankly, terrifying.